vikingdata/articles/what_to_know/postgresql.md

         * Can specify owner,
         * can't drop if any connection is using database
             * Restrict database, kill connections, verify with pg_stat_activity the database is not being used by anybody.
+    * Cannot drop users if objects are owned by them.